martinphellwig/ts_data/site/articles/modi_vivendi.rst

 Once I finished with the conversion, I had now two articles, which meant it was high time to automate the uploading part of it, which turned out to be a bit more difficult then expected because the google site API is convoluted to work with.
-But after adjusting me expectation I had something that at least complied with the minimum required functionality, which was that I can hit the enter button and my articles will be converted_ and the google site page is created_.
+But after adjusting my expectation I had something that at least complied with the minimum required functionality, which was that I can hit the enter button and my articles will be converted_ and the google site page is created_.